CloudTrail concepts - Amazon CloudTrail

 • Setting up logging (for example, Amazon CloudTrail CreateTrail API operations).

 Management events can also include non-API events that occur in your account.
 For example, when a user signs in to your account, CloudTrail logs the ConsoleLogin event.
 For more information, see Non-API events captured by CloudTrail.
-For a list of management events that CloudTrail logs for Amazon services, see CloudTrail supported services and integrations.

 Data events provide information about the resource operations performed on or in a resource.
 These are also known as data plane operations.
 Data events are often high-volume activities.